ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 2. Provide a new name for the file share.

 Valid file share names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 File share names must begin with a lowercase letter.

-### Adding mount target to a file share in the UI
-{: #add-mount-target-ui}

-To mount a file share to an instance, you must create a mount target by providing a VPC or subnet information.
-If you want to connect a file share to instances that are running in multiple VPCs in the same zone, you can create multiple mount targets for different VPCs.

-1. Locate a file share to which you want to add a mount target from the [list of file shares](/docs/vpc?topic=vpc-file-storage-view#file-storage-view-shares-targets-ui).

-2. On the File shares details page, under Mount targets, click **Create**.

-   You must have at least one VPC to create a mount target.
-If you don't have one, first [create a VPC](/docs/vpc?topic=vpc-getting-started#create-and-configure-vpc).
-   {: note}

-3. In the **Create mount target** window, provide a name for the mount target.

-4. Select a VPC from the list and then click **Create**.

 ### Renaming a mount target of a file share in the UI
 {: #rename-mount-target-ui}